glblduh/IFBandwidth/README.md

 # WebMonitor

 Monitor packets going in and out of a specific interface with a web interface.
-This needs libpcap-dev to be installed
+This needs libpcap0.8-dev to be installed

 Instructions are as follows
 1. Clone or download the repo